1 Introduction

 Ensure that you have configured your proxy settings if these are required.

-5.3 Setting up MindSphere Launchpad
+5.3 Setting up Insights Hub Launchpad

 5.3.1 Option A: Using the Auto Registration Process

-To start the Auto Registration process click the View Button in Mendix Studio Pro once your app is deployed to the Mendix Cloud.
+To start the Auto Registration process click the View Button in Mendix Studio Pro once your app is deployed to Mendix Cloud.
 Your default browser will open and your app will start the process.

 Click Start Auto Registration.
 The process now tries to figure out on which tenant your app should be registered.
 Therefore you have to login: